Advanced EMT Education Program

 ability to kneel, squat, bend, get up off the floor independently, etc.

-Proof of current immunizations - Required immunizations or titers to prove immunity on the Bennington Rescue immunization form prior to the first lab day of class:
+Proof of current immunizations or titers to prove immunity on the Bennington Rescue immunization form prior to the first day of class which includes TB testing (2-step PPD - skin test done twice or Quantiferon/T-spot testing), MMR, varicella, influenza, Tdap, Hepatitis B.

 Do NOT send other immunization and health records.
-The forms provided in the links above MUST be submitted, no exceptions.
+The form provided in the link above MUST be submitted, no exceptions.

 Proof of current fit test, respirator used, and you must bring your own N95 masks for field time, clinical, and capstone experiences.